Improved Global Guarantees for the Nonconvex Burer--Monteiro Factorization via Rank Overparameterization: Proof of the main result

-with the maximum attained at $\sin^{2}\phi=1$ and $\rho^{2}=\frac{1}{2}$.
-Indeed, this exact approach was used (with minor modifications) in several previous rank-1 guarantees~\citep{molybog2020role,bi2021absence,zhang2021general}.
-Of course, this only proves that the best-conditioned counterexample in the rank-1 case is almost perfectly-conditioned, with $\kappa^{\star}=3$.
-If we restrict ourselves to the rank-1 case, then it is inherently not possible to prove a ``no spurious local minima'' guarantee once $\kappa\ge3$.

-In the rank-$r$ case with $r\ge r^{\star}\ge1$, we need to analytically minimize the lower-bound in \lemref{abdef} while carefully preserving the dependence of $\kappa^{\star}$ on the overparameterization ratio $r/r^{\star}$.
-Here, taking the same approach as the rank-1 case would force us to solve a nonconvex optimization problem over up to $rr^{\star}+r+r^{\star}-1$ symmetry invariants.
+and then explicitly minimizing the lower-bound with respect to $\rho$ and $\varphi$; see \citet[Theorem~3]{zhang2019sharp}.
+In the possibly overparameterized rank-$r$ case, however, the same approach would force us to solve a nonconvex optimization problem over up to $rr^{\star}+r+r^{\star}-1$ symmetry invariants.
 Moreover, it is unclear how we can preserve the nonconvex rank equality constraint $\rank(Z)=r^{\star}$ once the problem is reformulated into symmetry invariants.
-While we can parameterize $Z$ as an $n\times r^{\star}$ matrix to enforce $\rank(Z)\le r^{\star}$, ensuring equality is attained would further require $Z$ to have full column rank.

-The main innovation in our proof is to relax the explicit dependence of $\alpha$ and $\beta$ on their arguments $X,Z$, and to maximize the lower-bound in \lemref{abdef} directly over $\alpha,\beta$ as variables.
-Adopting a classic strategy from integer programming, we tighten this relaxation by introducing a \emph{valid inequality}: an inequality constraint on $\alpha,\beta$ that remains valid for all choices of $X,Z\in\R^{n\times r}$ with $\rank(Z)=r^{\star}$. \begin{lem}[Valid inequality] For all $X,Z\in\R^{n\times r}$ with $\rank(Z)=r^{\star}$, the parameters $\alpha$ and $\beta$ defined in \Lemref{abdef} satisfy